RodrigoSantiago/Flat/README.md

 ## Overview
 NetronFlat *is going to be* a library for material design UI development.
 It also provides simple and indispensable set of tools for working with xml, themes and images

 The main purpose is to work similar to the "Activities" system with the ability to handle different screen sizes, but with simplicity and efficiency.
 On the other hand, the files in xml are built in order to prioritize the reading.
 (No imports inside the xml, to avoid reflection)

 ## Features

-## Todo - List
+### Avaliable
+ - Multresolution support
+ - Direct acess to OpenGL (Core)
+ - Smart acess to OpenGL (Easy to use)
+ - XML UI Reader
- - [x] Window support (glfw)
+ - SVG support (render, boolean operations)
- - [x] OpenGL support
+ - Font support (ttf)
- - [x] Graphical Context
- - [x] Events
- - [x] Widget
-   - [x] Layout
-   - [x] Events
+ - Animations
-   - [x] Children
+ - Free transforms
+ - Material Design Effects

+### Widgets
-   - [x] Ripple/Shadow
+ - Label

- - [x] XML
+ - Button

- - [x] Animations
+ - ImageView

+### Todo - List
+ - [ ] Default Widgets
+ - [ ] Tooltips
  - [ ] Transitions
  - [ ] Color themes
+ - [ ] Dialogs
+ - [ ] Pickers